 To assist students in adopting and maintaining healthy behaviors, DCPS provides students with a framework that allows them to learn key concepts and to practice using health skills.
 Skills-based instruction, which consists of analyzing health influences, accessing and evaluating valid health information and services, interpersonal communication, decision making, goal-setting, practicing health enhancing behaviors and advocacy; revolves around 6 areas of focus:

 PE class provides academic programming that develops motor skill competency and applies concepts related to movement and performance with a focus on instilling understanding and valuing the importance of physical activity throughout one’s lifetime.
 Physical Education has shifted from a competitive environment to one that is more inclusive and focuses on cooperative challenges, social interaction, self-expression and realizing personal goals while developing students’ intrinsic motivation to engage in physical activity.
-This commitment to developing lifetime fitness is reflected in the fact that each DCPS school has registered to participate in the “Let’s Move, Active Schools” program.

 PE uses an individualized approach where students create goals to improve or maintain their fitness levels.
 To support this, students in grades 4 through high school participate in FitnessGram testing, where they assess the five areas of health related fitness: muscular endurance, muscular strength, cardiovascular endurance, flexibility and body composition.
 Teachers can use FitnessGram to perform fitness and physical activity assessments.
 The program provides DCPS with data on PE in each school and across the district, which informs curricular and programmatic decisions related to the quality and quantity of physical education, staff development, recess, and more.